 Glass eel and elver catch-per-unit-effort (CPUE) data for each site are standardized to a 24-hour soak time for the Irish eel ramp.
-Indices will be calculated by the area under the curve (AUC) method because this method is insensitive to interannual variability in the recruitment pattern, and we believe more accurately characterizes recruitment (Tuckey and Fabrizio 2009).
+Indices will be calculated by the area-under-the-curve (AUC) method because this method is insensitive to interannual variability in the pattern of recruitment (pattern of peaks and valleys in abundance), and thus, more accurately characterizes recruitment (Tuckey and Fabrizio 2009).